Rail transport in South Korea: Excursion luxury cruise train

-There is currently one all-sleeper cruise train service in South Korea, operated by Korail - Rail Cruise Haerang (레일크루즈 해랑).
-Rail Cruise Haerang commenced operation in 2008.
-Currently the train operates itineraries which are curated monthly along three routes - to southeastern Korea, to southwestern Korea and a Grand Tour.
+There is currently one all-sleeper cruise train service in South Korea, operated by Korail – Rail Cruise Haerang (레일크루즈 해랑).
+Rail Cruise Haerang commenced operation on 28 October 2008.
+Currently the train operates itineraries which are curated monthly along three routes – to southeastern Korea, to southwestern Korea and a Grand Tour.
 The detail of travel plans changes seasonally and annually, and there are special travel plans available in certain periods.
 Eiji Mitooka indirectly implied that he referred to this train for the design of Seven Stars in Kyushu.

-The cost per person is here (For Deluxe and Suite room, two-people.
-For Family room, three-people.) :

 Rapid transit

 South Korea's six largest cities—Seoul, Busan, Daegu, Gwangju, Daejeon and Incheon—all have subway systems.

-Seoul Metropolitan Subway is the oldest system in the country, with the Seoul Station-Cheongnyangni section of Line 1 opening in 1974.
+Seoul Metropolitan Subway is the oldest system in the country, with the Seoul Station–Cheongnyangni section of Line 1 opening in 1974.